muhammadrizo-y/raycast-ext-windows-migrate/README.md

 The tool will automatically:

-1. Check for AppleScript usage (will exit if detected)
+1. Check for AppleScript and Mac-specific commands usage (will exit if detected)
 2. Update all dependencies to the latest version
 3. Update ESLint configuration to the latest format
 4. Add Windows platform support to package.json